 Holidays to Walt Disney World Resort in Florida are anything but average.
-Stay here, and you'll be within striking distance of the magical Disney Parks, and that’s just for starters.
+Stay here, and you'll be within striking distance of the magical Disney Parks.

 Nowhere in the world brings the magic like Walt Disney World Resort.
 It’s Florida’s premier plot for theme Parks, with a selection of six to get stuck in to.
 A crop of the world’s best themed hotels – which are inspired by everything from the African savannah to the Caribbean – play a supporting role.
 And the line-up of restaurants, bars and entertainment venues keeps the fun going once the parks call it a day.